yuelin-mmm/A-Self-Adaptive-Improved-Slime-Mold-Algorithm-for-Multi-UAV-Path-Planning/README.md

 # AI-SMA
-Code for "A Self-Adaptive Improved Slime Mould Algorithm for Multi-UAV Path Planning".
+Source code for the paper "A Self-Adaptive Improved Slime Mould Algorithm for Multi-UAV Path Planning".